movq/openbsd/notes/mwx-rate-improvements.md

 - Check for duplicate frames, BA-window gaps, retries, and BAR storms.
 - Test with WPA2 because OpenBSD intentionally avoids TX A-MPDU on unencrypted networks.

+For TX backpressure and ownership:

+- Run long upload, reverse, and bidirectional tests rather than relying on a short test which can finish while TCP and driver queues are still draining.
+- Compare sender and receiver byte counts, throughput, and duration after all queued traffic has drained.
+- Record TXWI free, busy, submitted, and completed counts and verify that `free + busy` remains equal to the configured pool size.
+- Record ring-full, TXWI-empty, queue-stop, and queue-restart events.
+Ring saturation should stop dequeueing without increasing `if_oerrors`.
+- Verify that every accepted packet produces exactly one completion or is reclaimed by stop/reset, and that every node reference is released.
+- Exercise resource exhaustion by temporarily reducing the ring or TXWI pool size, and exercise DMA-map failures with fault injection if available.
+- Run ping concurrently with a saturated upload to measure latency and check that high/low watermarks prevent an excessive queue-drain tail.
+- Repeat interface down/up, reassociation, suspend/resume, and reset while
+  traffic is queued, checking for leaked TXWI entries, DMA maps, mbufs, and node references.

 Regression testing should include suspend/resume, background scanning, reassociation, roaming between BSSIDs, key replacement, and repeated